postgrespro/pg_probackup/Documentation.md

 - Max Segno — number of the last existing WAL segment belonging to the timeline.
 - N segments — number of WAL segments belonging to the timeline.
 - Size — the size files take on disk.
-- Zratio — compression ratio calculated as "N segments" * wal_seg_size / "Size".
+- Zratio — compression ratio calculated as 'N segments' * wal_seg_size / 'Size'.
 - N backups — number of backups belonging to the timeline.
 To get the details about backups, use json format.
 - Status — archive status for this exact timeline.
 Possible values:
 	- OK — all WAL segments between Min and Max are present.